While Salesforce scratch orgs offer several advantages, they sometimes take longer than expected.

 Look at how you can visually utilize Hutte’s scratch org pool.

-Using the "New scratch org" button, multiple users can create their own scratch orgs, which the team can then access collectively.
+Using the "New scratch org" button, multiple users can create their own scratch orgs, which the team can access collectively.

 All your scratch orgs will be stored in one place, allowing you to view a historical overview or snapshot of your projects, apps, and codebases created in Git.
 This feature benefits teams that want to collaborate and contribute to each other's work.